 This mission is a repeat of a 2010 flight.
 It is primarily intended to provide measurements of ice surface elevation change beyond those provided by other Pine Island Glacier IceBridge flights.
 We accomplish this by sampling the numerous tributaries feeding into the main Pine Island Glacier trunk.

-Flight Priority: high (multi-year repeat flight) Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS15 Spacecraft Tracks: 0094,0130,0249,0213,0332,0368,1350,1314 (IceSat-1) Last Flown: 2010 Remaining Design Issues: none
+Flight Priority: high (multi-year repeat flight) Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS15 Spacecraft Tracks: 0094,0130,0249,0213,0332,0368,1350,1314 (IceSat-1) Last Flown: 2014